 - Behave responsibly when using facilities and comply with any specific regulations governing their use;

-- Respect the campus environment and its facilities and ensure you do not act to put yourself or others at risk.
+- Respect the campus environment and its facilities and ensure you do not act in a way that puts yourself or others at risk.

 - Understand that you are also responsible for your own health and safety and that of those around you and to comply with any rules or regulations relating to this.